FarnamAdelkhani/control-systems-with-matlab/README.md

-# control-systems--matlab
+### Control Systems with MATLAB

+Farnam Adelkhani - Course taken in 2016.

+- GOALS

-- Students would be familiarized with system simulation concept and its place in design process.
+  - Become familiarized with the system simulation concept and its place in design process.
-- Students would become reasonably well versed in the use of Simulink software.
+  - Gain reasonably well versed experience in the use of Simulink software.
-- Students would become familiar with the concept of interfacing.
+  - Understand the concepts of interfacing.
-- Students would practice report writing and technical communications.
+  - Practice report writing and technical communications.
-- Students would learn how to use other components of MATLAB including Control Systems Toolbox for controller design.
+  - How to use other components of MATLAB, including the **Control Systems Toolbox for controller design**.